Christopher Knight (art critic)

-Christopher Knight is an American art critic for the Los Angeles Times.
-He was awarded the 2020 Pulitzer Prize for Criticism, after being a three-time finalist (1991, 2001 and 2007).
-He received the Lifetime Achievement Award for Art Journalism from the Dorothy and Leo Rabkin Foundation in 2020, and the 1997 Frank Jewett Mather Award for Distinction in Art Criticism from the College Art Association, the first journalist to win the award in more than 25 years.
+Knight was awarded the 2020 Pulitzer Prize for Criticism, after being a three-time finalist (1991, 2001 and 2007).
+Also in 2020 he became the second writer to receive the Lifetime Achievement Award for Art Journalism from the Dorothy and Leo Rabkin Foundation.
+Knight received the 1997 Frank Jewett Mather Award for Distinction in Art Criticism from the College Art Association, the first journalist to win the award in more than 25 years.
+He won the National Arts & Entertainment Journalism Award for art criticism in 1999, 2020, 2021 and 2025.